Generalized derivations and Hom-Lie algebra structures on $\mathfrak{sl}_2$: Hom-Lie algebras structures on simple Lie algebras

-\begin{rmk}{\rm The proof provided in \cite{Xie} of this result, made use of the well known program GAP (https://www.gap-system.org).
-We shall present in this section a proof from first principles of this theorem and with no assistance of any computer program at all.} \end{rmk} In fact, using only the well-known theory of root systems for a simple Lie algebra, we shall prove the following:
+\begin{Remark}{\rm The proof provided in \cite{Xie} of this result, made use of the well known program GAP (https://www.gap-system.org).
+We shall present in this section a proof from first principles of this theorem and with no assistance of any computer program at all.} \end{Remark} In fact, using only the well-known theory of root systems for a simple Lie algebra, we shall prove the following:

-\begin{teorema} Let $\g$ be a finite dimensional Lie algebra over an algebraically closed field $\F$ of characteristic zero.
+\begin{theorem}{\sl Let $\g$ be a finite dimensional Lie algebra over an algebraically closed field $\F$ of characteristic zero.
 Let $\operatorname{HL}(\g)$ be the vector subspace of $\End_{\F}(\g)$ defined by,

 \begin{enumerate}

 \item If $\g$ is a simple Lie algebra of rank bigger than $1$, then $\operatorname{HL}(\g)=\F \operatorname{Id}_{\g}$.

 \item If $\g=\mathfrak{sl}_2(\F)$, then $\operatorname{HL}(\mathfrak{sl}_2(\F))$ is a 6-dimensional reducible $\mathfrak{sl}_2(\F)$-submodule of $\frak{gl}(\frak{sl}_2)\simeq\operatorname{End}(\frak{sl}_2)$ via the action $x.
 T=[\ad_{\mathfrak{sl}_2(\F)}(x),T]_{\mathfrak{gl}(\mathfrak{sl}_2(\F))}$, for all $x \in \mathfrak{sl}_2(\F)$ and $T \in {\frak{gl}}(\mathfrak{sl}_2(\F))$.
 In fact,